Welcome to the most complete guide to the best landmarks in Madrid.

 Finally, in the surroundings of the Royal Palace of Madrid you will also find:

-- The Convento de la Encarnación, which was founded in 1611 as a convent for cloistered nuns.
+- The Convento de la Encarnación was founded in 1611 as a convent for cloistered nuns.
 The famous relic with the blood of St. Pantaleon is kept here.

 - Puerta de San Vicente (San Vicente gate), which consists of the main arch and two smaller gates.